Doctors Note Logo

 In many cases, brittle nails are due to external damage, not vitamin deficiency.

-If you're experiencing persistent brittle nails along with other symptoms like fatigue, hair loss, or skin changes, you can use Ubie's free AI-powered Zinc or Biotin Deficiency symptom checker to help determine whether a nutritional deficiency might be contributing to your nail problems.
+If you're experiencing persistent brittle nails along with other symptoms like fatigue, hair loss, or skin changes, Ubie's free AI-powered Zinc or Biotin Deficiency symptom checker can help you understand whether a nutritional deficiency might be the underlying cause and guide your next steps.

 Is High-Dose Biotin Safe?